 Unfortunately, car accidents in North Carolina are a common occurrence.
-There were 125,454 people injured in motor vehicle accidents in 2018 and 1,442 fatalities, according to the North Carolina Division of Motor Vehicles.
+According the North Carolina Division of Motor Vehicles, there were 125,454 people injured in motor vehicle accidents in 2018 and 1,442 fatalities.

-Our Hickory, NC, car accident attorneys are ready to help you put your life back together.
-We’ll handle all the legal legwork in your case so you can focus on treating your injuries and recovering.
+Our Hickory, NC car accident attorneys are ready to help you put your life back together.
+We’ll handle all the legal work in your case so you can focus on recovering.
 When you hire us, we’ll perform a thorough investigation into the crash to help prove the other driver was responsible.